Policies and Procedures

 If a player begins a tournament and completes one or more rounds, signs a scorecard, and does not show up for a subsequent tee time without contacting an official, it will be recorded as a No Show (NS) and all official round scores for the event will be submitted for rankings

 If a player begins a tournament and completes one or more rounds, signs a scorecard, and notifies an official they will not be going on, it will be recorded as a Withdrawal (WD) and all official round scores for the event will be submitted for rankings

 No Card – Submitted for Rankings (NC):

-If a player begins the tournament and fails to turn in a signed scorecard for a completed round, it will be recorded as a No Card (NC) and all official round scores for the event will be submitted for the rankings
+If a player begins a tournament round and fails to turn in a signed scorecard for a completed round, it will be recorded as a No Card (NC).
+All official round scores for the event will be submitted for the rankings

 Disqualification – Submitted for Rankings (DQ):